ghoomfrog/universe/computer science/interlaced significand and exponent.md

 # Interlaced Significand & Exponent

-Interlaced Significand & Exponent (ISE) is a rational number format based on [IEEE 754](https://en.wikipedia.org/wiki/IEEE_754) (floating point), designed to be resizable with no additional computation.
+Interlaced Significand & Exponent (ISE) is a rational number format based on [IEEE 754](https://en.wikipedia.org/wiki/IEEE_754) (floating point), designed to be resizable with no special computation.
 All values are valid by default.

 The format is a sequence of contiguous chunks composed of 3 significand bits followed by 1 exponent bit.
 The significand is the reversed concatenated significand bits, and the exponent is the unreversed concatenated exponent bits.
 All bits beyond the number default to 0.